-EMR cluster also supports authentication based on LDAP, which manages the account system through LDAP.
-Kerberos client uses LDAP account information as identity for authentication.
+E-MapReduce clusters also support authentication based on LDAP, which manages the account system through LDAP.
+The Kerberos clientuses LDAP account information as identity information for authentication.

-Here’s an example of an LDAP service (ApacheDS) that has been started by default in a cluster:
+In the following example, an LDAP service (in ApacheDS) has been started by default in a cluster:

-The only difference is that auth_type in /etc/has/has-client.conf needs to be modified to LDAP
+The only difference is that auth_type in /etc/has/has-client.conf needs to be modified in LDAP.

-Or the user can also not modify /etc/has/has-client.conf.
-The user test can copy the file and modify auth_type with their account and specify the path through environment variables, for example:
+Youmay also not modify /etc/has/has-client.conf.
+The test user can copy the file, modify auth_type with their account, and specify the path through environment variables.
+For example:

-- Configure LDAP manager user/password to Kerberos server end (Has) in the EMR console.
+- Configure the LDAP administrator user name/password to Kerberos server (HAS) in the

-Enter the EMR Console Cluster Configuration Management - HAS software, configure the LDAP manager user name and password to the corresponding bind_dn and bind_password fields and restart the HAS service.
+On the E-MapReduce console, enter, configure the LDAP administrator user name and password in the corresponding bind_dn and bind_password fields, and restart the HAS service.

-In this example, the LDAP service is the ApacheDS in the EMR cluster, and related fields can be obtained from ApacheDS.
+In this example, the LDAP service is the ApacheDS service in the E-MapReduce cluster.
+Related fields can be obtained from ApacheDS.

-- EMR cluster manager adds user information to LDAP
+- The E-MapReduce cluster administrator adds user information to LDAP.

-- Add user test and password in ApacheDS
+- Add the test user and password to ApacheDS.

 Log on to root account in the cluster emr-header-1 node Create a file test.ldif with the following content: dn: cn=test,ou=people,o=emr objectclass: inetOrgPerson objectclass: organizationalPerson objectclass: person objectclass: top cn: test sn: test mail: firstname.lastname@example.org userpassword: test1234 #Add to LDAP, in which -w denotes that password is changed to manager_password ldapmodify -x -h localhost -p 10389 -D "uid=admin,ou=system" -w "Ns1aSe" -a -f test.ldif #Delete test.ldif rm test.ldif